About Babel Bible

 How units work

 A unit is one concept — one theorem cluster, one technique.
-All three tiers live in the same markdown source.
-Section markers ([Beginner], [Intermediate+], [Master]) gate visibility; the toggle in the header is the user-facing switch.
+All three tiers live in the same markdown source, in labelled sections (Intuition [Beginner], Formal definition [Intermediate+], Advanced results [Master]) that run in sequence down the page.

-Cross-references like [04.04.03] link to other units at your current tier.
-Citations like [ref: source locator] open a side panel with full source metadata.
-Mathlib-formalisation status is declared per unit and aggregated on the Lean page below.
+Cross-references like [04.04.03] link to other units; if the target hasn't shipped yet, the reference shows as pending rather than breaking.
+Inline citations open a side panel with the source detail.
+Where Mathlib covers a result, the unit's Lean formalisation status is declared and aggregated on the Lean page below.

 Browse the curriculum